zengm-games/zengm/README.md

 ### Step 2 - Building

-Basketball GM uses Browserify for JS minification and clean-css for CSS minification.
 To build the app along with all its assets, run

     yarn run build